 For instance, Gassner says she prioritizes her day by zeroing in on upcoming deadlines.
 Her autistic son, on the other hand, thrives by maintaining extreme organization.
 The commonality between him and her?
 “There’s not significant balance,” she says.

 Both autism and ADHD also affect development.
 The Centers for Disease Control and Prevention (CDC) describes autism spectrum disorder (ASD) as “a developmental disability that can cause significant social, communication and behavioral challenges.”
 On the other hand, the CDC classifies ADHD as a “neurodevelopmental disorder” that can lead to difficulty paying attention, struggles to control impulsive behavior and overactivity.
 For both conditions, pinpointing the underlying reasons why a child is struggling with, say, paying attention or appropriately connecting with their peers is a key part of helping them succeed.

 Researchers are still investigating what causes autism and ADHD.
-Genetics play a role in many cases of both conditions, and some studies even suggest that certain genes overlap between the two.
+Genetics can play a role in both conditions, and some studies even suggest that certain genes overlap between the two.
 And for both conditions, boys are more likely to get a diagnosis, but some experts say this is due to autism and ADHD in girls going underrecognized.

 Getting Evaluated for ADHD and Autism

 If Gassner were “the queen of everything,” she says she would want to see every child’s development professionally evaluated.
 In addition to providing insights about whether your child is autistic, has ADHD, or is neurodiverse in both ways, these assessments can help doctors unearth details such as whether your child has a learning disability or is “gifted,” she notes.
 This information can then be used to decide what, if any, additional supports, accommodations, or treatments your child might benefit from.
 But Gassner especially recommends having your child’s development evaluated by a specialized pediatrician if you’re seeing signs of certain differences.